Maintaining Your Shawgrass Turf

 - Rinse the spot meticulously with clear water to wash out all traces of soap

-- Regular care is highly recommended, but is going to be different based on the volume and type of use.
+- Regular care is highly recommended, but is going to be different based on the volume of the turf area and type of use.

 - You can use your leaf blower to remove pine needles and leaves fallen from trees routinely.
 These can trap dew and not allow the lawn to fully dry.
 Blow in a horizontal motion across the turf to prevent disturbing the infill.